-Since 1987, Altair has offered a tax-qualified 401(k) retirement savings plan for our US-based employees, including our US-based executive officers and our US-based Named Executive Officers, and other employees who satisfy certain eligibility requirements.
-In 2022, Altair added the Roth 401(k) feature to the plan.
+Since 1987, Altair has offered a tax-qualified 401(k) retirement savings plan (the "401(k) Plan") for our US-based employees, including our US-based executive officers and our US-based Named Executive Officers, and other employees who satisfy certain eligibility requirements.
+In 2022, Altair added the Roth 401(k) feature to the 401(k) Plan.
 The Roth feature allows our employees to invest post-tax dollars and in retirement, access their money tax free.
-Under this plan, participants may elect to make pre-tax contributions of up to 80% of their eligible compensation, subject to the statutory income tax limits.
+Under the 401(k) Plan, participants may elect to make pre-tax contributions of up to 80% of their eligible compensation, subject to the statutory income tax limits.
 The 401(k) Plan permits us to make discretionary matching contributions and discretionary contributions to eligible participants, subject to five-year graded vesting: 20% vests after one year, 40% after two years, 60% after three years, 80% after four years, and 100% after five years.
 The 401(k) Plan has an automatic enrollment feature for all employees hired on or after April 1, 2014, automatically withholding elective deferrals equal to 4% of eligible compensation, unless the participant affirmatively changes the deferral amount.
-We intend for the plan to qualify under Section 401(a) of the Internal Revenue Code (the "Code") so that contributions by participants to the plan, and income earned on plan contributions, are not taxable to participants until withdrawn from the plan.
+We intend for the 401(k) Plan to qualify under Section 401(a) of the Internal Revenue Code (the "Code") so that contributions by participants to the 401(k) Plan, and income earned on those contributions, are not taxable to participants until withdrawn from the 401(k) Plan.